isaiahsam/SignaSure-Web/PRIVACY_POLICY.md

 - [Google Privacy Policy](https://policies.google.com/privacy)
 - [Firebase Privacy](https://firebase.google.com/support/privacy)

-### Data Sent to Google Gemini
+### Data Sent to Google Gemini AI

+⚠️ **CRITICAL PRIVACY NOTICE:**

-When you analyze a document:
+When you analyze a document, the extracted text is sent to **Google's Gemini AI servers**.
+Here's what happens:

+**What is Sent:**
+- The text extracted from your document (contracts, leases, agreements, etc.)
+- This may include: names, addresses, phone numbers, financial terms, legal clauses, and other contract details

+**How Google Uses Your Data (Free Gemini API):**
-- Extracted text is sent to Google Gemini AI
+- **Google may use your document text to improve their AI services**, including training machine learning models
-- Google may temporarily store this data for processing
+- **Google may retain your data** beyond what's needed for immediate processing
+- **Google employees may manually review** some content for quality assurance purposes
+- Your data is governed by [Google's Privacy Policy](https://policies.google.com/privacy) and [Gemini API Terms](https://ai.google.dev/gemini-api/terms)

+**What This Means:**
+- ❌ **Your document content is NOT confidential from Google**
+- ❌ **We cannot guarantee your data won't be used to train Google's AI**
+- ❌ **We cannot guarantee how long Google retains your data**
+- ✅ **Your document images stay on your device** - only extracted text is sent
-- We do NOT permanently store your documents on our servers
+- ✅ **We do NOT store your documents on our servers**
-- You can delete documents from the app at any time
+- ✅ **You can delete documents from your device at any time**

+**Important:** Deleting a document from the app only removes it from your device.
+We cannot delete data that has already been sent to Google's servers.

 ## Data Storage and Security